 This page is in development.

 William has acquired a bad reputation, mostly through the work of five British writers about Beckford.
-These men – John Oliver, Guy Chapman, Boyd Alexander, James Lees-Milne and Brian Fothergill – seem to have known surprisingly little about William and bring forward no evidence to justify condemnation of his character: their ill-informed judgments need not be taken seriously.
+These men – John Oliver, Guy Chapman, Boyd Alexander, James Lees-Milne and Brian Fothergill – seem to have known surprisingly little about William and bring forward no evidence to justify condemnation of his character.

-After the extracts from the journal of Thomas Raikes (published in 1856), the passages below are arranged by the order of their publication date.
+After the extracts from the journal of Thomas Raikes (published in 1856), the following passages are arranged by the order of their publication date.

 1835 Thomas Raikes in his journal, Paris 28 May and 2 June [published 1856]: